Naomi Osaka rolls into U.S. Open quarterfinals

 "For me, it's very important because it's quite easy to get down on yourself, especially when you feel like you could have converted so many times.
 But I just told myself that she's a great player, she's supposed to hold her serve, so just keep pushing."

-The 22-year-old will play her quarterfinal against unseeded American Shelby Rogers, who beat Osaka three times before her ascent to world No. 1 early last year.
+The 22-year-old will play her quarterfinal match against unseeded American Shelby Rogers, who beat Osaka three times before the Japanese player's ascent to world No. 1 early last year.
 Their most recent meeting was in 2017.

 "I haven't played her in a while but she's a great player," Osaka said.
 "I'm just going into it very optimistic.
 I feel like I would be the underdog since I've never beaten her."